1. PURPOSE OF THIS NOTICE

 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

 Creaseys Group Limited (“the Company”, “Creaseys”, "we", “us”, “our” and “ours”) is an accountancy and tax advisory firm.
 We are registered in England and Wales as a limited company under number 02562252 and our registered office is at Brockbourne House 77 Mount Ephraim Tunbridge Wells Kent TN4 8BS.

 For the purpose of the Data Protection Legislation and this notice, we are the ‘data controller’.
 This means that we are responsible for deciding how we hold and use personal data about you.
 We are required under the Data Protection Legislation to notify you of the information contained in this privacy notice.

-We have appointed a Data Protection Officer.
-Our Data Protection Officer is our Data Protection Point of Contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
+We have appointed a Data Privacy Manager.
+Our Data Privacy Manager is our Data Protection Point of Contact and is responsible for assisting with enquiries in relation to this privacy notice or our treatment of your personal data.
 Should you wish to contact our Data Protection Point of Contact you can do so using the contact details noted at paragraph 13 (Contact Us), below.

 3. HOW WE MAY COLLECT YOUR PERSONAL DATA

 We obtain personal data about you, for example, when:

 - you request a proposal from us in respect of the services we provide;